SanyaGubrani/vintage/README.md

 ## AI Usage

 The app integrates Gemini AI to assist users with helpful, moderated conversations.
 Gemini is configured with secure instructions and API integration.

 ---

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request.

----